Distributed Stochastic Optimization under Heavy-Tailed Noises: Introduction

-Distributed optimization is a method of achieving optimization through cooperation among multiple agents, which can be used to solve large-scale optimization problems that are hard for centralized algorithms to cope with.
+Distributed optimization is a method of achieving optimization through cooperation among multiple agents.
 The core idea of distributed optimization is to decompose a large problem into small problems and distribute the local objectives to multiple intelligent agents for solution.
 Compared with centralized optimization, distributed optimization overcomes the disadvantages of single point of failure, high computation and communication burden, and restrictions on scalability and flexibility \cite{yang2019survey}.
 Distributed optimization has a wide range of applications, such as machine learning \cite{tsianos2012consensus}, distributed economic dispatch problem of energy systems\cite{yi2016initialization}, and formation control problem in robotic systems \cite{sun2021time}.